|

 Apma - the language of Central Pentecost

-Sowa - an extinct language of southern Pentecost
+Sowa - an extinct language of south-central Pentecost

 Ske - a small language of south-western Pentecost